Take a Year

 He was still thinking about everything when he went to bed, and his head was still full of it when he found himself again with Jean, riding their way through more trees, though the ground was rockier than it had been, presumably out of wish to remind him that they were going through the mountains.
 A few times one or the other of them had suggested they stop to try to scale one of them, but so far neither had gotten the other to agree to it.

 It didn't take Scott long to realize he wanted to do it that night.
-He was running over ways to ask in his brain, trying to figure out which one might get to finally give him the first "yay," when she suddenly said, "We're approaching the base of one of the taller ones with a good trail up; we could stay on the bikes for over a third of the way.
+He was running over ways to ask in his brain, trying to figure out which one might get her to finally agree, when she suddenly said, "We're approaching the base of one of the taller ones with a good trail up; we could stay on the bikes for over a third of the way.
 I think we should try that one."

 "Maybe you are just created by my mind after all," Scott couldn't help but comment.
 "But yes, let's do it."

 After months away from the X-Men, Scott was a little less fit than he'd been in the past.
 As they pushed their bikes up the rising slope, he initially felt his breath grow short, his legs burn.
 Then Jean reached over and touched him, and suddenly the pain faded, and breathing became a little easier.
-Had the dream given her the ability just to let the pain going away make more sense in his head?
-He might have preferred it if it hadn't bothered.
+That hadn't quite been in her abilities, but her doing it now made sense to him in the moment.
+He might have preferred it if it hadn't.

 On the other hand, he didn't entirely mind that Jean looked more beautiful ascending the slope than she probably would've been in real life.
 The sight of her was practically a glamorous movie shot, completely with her hair, which has grown a bit during their trip, streaming out behind her, the setting sun making her glow, probably more than it even should.
 Though that made him feel a little detached, aware this wasn't the Jean he'd loved the most.